champeddy/champeddy/README.md

-# Hi there, I'm aispeedforce 👋
+# Hi there, I'm Eddy Champ 👋

 Welcome to my GitHub profile!
 I'm passionate about crafting exceptional web and mobile experiences, coupled with striking designs.
 With expertise spanning a wide array of technologies and platforms, I bring a holistic approach to development and design projects.